tls-attestation/use-cases-and-properties/draft-mihalcea-seat-use-cases.md

 handshake, so that behavior-affecting posture changes are visible to relying parties when required by local policy.

+# Attestation of Certificate Private Key

+A TLS endpoint authenticates itself using an end-entity certificate whose corresponding private key is claimed to be protected by a secure element.
+While standard TLS authentication verifies possession of the private key, it provides no assurance about where or how that key is stored and used.

+In this scenario, the peer acting as the Relying Party requires additional assurance that the private key associated with the end-entity certificate used to authenticate the TLS connection is generated, stored, and used within an attested cryptographic module.
+In addition to verifying possession of the private key via the TLS handshake, the Relying Party seeks attestation evidence that the key is non-exportable, remains bound to the cryptographic module, and that the module is operating in an expected security configuration.

+Remote attestation is used to provide Evidence about the cryptographic module where the private key used for TLS authentication is stored.
+The Evidence may include claims about the security properties of the cryptographic module.

+* Requirement: The Attester must be able to produce Evidence that demonstrates that the private key used for secure channel authentication:
+  * is generated and stored within a specific cryptographic module or secure element,
+  * is protected against export or software extraction

+The Relying Party uses this Evidence, potentially with the assistance of a Verifier, to determine whether the key protection properties satisfy its local security policy.

+The approach described in {{draft-ietf-rats-pkix-key-attestation}} addresses this use case partially by providing attestation of the cryptographic module and associated private key at certificate issuance time, reflecting their state when the certificate is enrolled.
+This model does not provide guarantees about the continued state of the module at connection establishment or during the lifetime of the TLS session.

 # Integration Properties

 This section provides a list of desirable properties for designs that integrate